alexnathanson/BrightsignAPI/README.md

 # brightscriptNodeServer

 ## overview
 This provides a wide range of functionality for syncing content remotely, interacting with the brightsign, and trouble shooting, all without using BrightAuthor!
+This was designed for the LS423 model, but should be widely applicable to the most recent generation of Brightsign devices.

 ## Syncing media content to server directory
 * continuously checks server directory for changes